scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Plans
 -----

 The team behind Yaksh is devoted to further improving user experience for both moderators and students.
 This includes addition of features like Instant Messaging (IM) service for moderators and teachers to guide and solve students' doubts in real time.
 The team also plans to add support for more programming languages to include a larger question base.
-  Moderators will have facility to do detailed analysis on students' performance in future.
+Moderators will have facility to do detailed analysis on student performance in future.

+Many colleges and schools in India do not have good internet access.
+We are hoping to make it easy for such institutions to locally host yaksh using a bootable USB drive.

+In addition, we are planning to make it easy for students to download the course materials and any videos in order to view the lectures offline.

 For moderators, a stable web-API is being designed for other websites to harness the power of Yaksh.
 With this API, moderators could be able to embed lessons and quizzes available on Yaksh in Jupyter notebooks.

 Conclusions
 ------------

 As discussed in this paper, Yaksh as an free and open source tool can be used effectively and extensively for testing programming skills of students.
 The features provided by Yaksh facilitates teachers to automate evaluation of students in almost real time, thereby reducing the grunt work.
 With addition of MOOC like features, students can learn, practice and test their programming abilities within the same place.
 With Yaksh in its arsenal, the Python team at FOSSEE continues to promote and spread Python throughout India.

 Acknowledgments